 Since joining the Labour Party at the age of 16 in 1987 I’ve held a variety of positions in it.
 Most of all as a foot soldier.
-I have been a branch officer, a constituency party officer, a local councillor, a Member of Parliament, a government minister under two labour leaders, and as somebody who regularly sat next to our Labour leader in waiting – Jeremy Corbyn – whilst we checked our evening emails from our respective constituents in the Commons library, a good comrade who can cross political decides and look for common ground and partnership.
-This is why I want to represent Labour members on the national executive committee.
+I have been a branch officer, a constituency party officer, a local councillor, a Member of Parliament and a government minister under two labour leaders.
+And although I may not agree with everything he says, I also regard Jeremy Corbyn to be a friend.

-I think Labour members need voices on the NEC that will focus the minds of our leaders on winning elections.
-And that means reconnecting with voters we lost in marginal seats, where Tories typically doubled or tripled their majorities over us in May.
-It means reconnecting with BAME communities which have moved away from us – analysis shows that the Hindu and Sikh communities were more likely to vote Tory than Labour for the first time at the 2015 general election.
+I write about politics.
+Labour members need to hear voices that will focus the minds of our leaders on winning elections.
+And that means reconnecting with voters in marginal seats, where Tories typically doubled or tripled their majorities over Labour in May 2015.
+It means reconnecting with BAME communities which have moved away from the Party - analysis shows that the Hindu and Sikh communities were more likely to vote Tory than Labour for the first time at the 2015 general election.
 Communities, like the LGBT community, can and should not be taken for granted.
 While disabled people have never needed a Labour government more.

 Winning matters.
 Only Labour victories allowed us to sign the social chapter on workers’ rights.
 By winning we made our country a fairer place by creating civil partnerships, and we made the world a better place by eradicating debt from the poorest countries on this planet.

-I think members want voices on the NEC who are supportive but brave enough to be critical.
 I’m proud to have worked as a minister under Brown and Blair but I was never afraid to disagree with them either.
 I walked through the lobbies with Robin Cook to oppose the war in Iraq.
 But I think you can disagree with each other without falling out with each other.
 Why?
-Because our achievements are not one person’s but team Labour’s.
-I was so proud to vote for civil partnerships, increases in the minimum wage, to renew all-women short lists and much more beside.
+Because political achievements are not one person’s but the team’s.